merichoglu/ML101/README.md

    - Understanding key metrics like R-squared, Mean Squared Error, etc.

 4. **Assumptions of Linear Regression**
-   - Discussing the key assumptions behind linear regression
+   - Discussing the key assumptions behind linear regression like linearity, homoscedasticity, etc.
    - Techniques to check these assumptions

 5. **Limitations and Overcoming Them**